Senior Fall Risk Management

 What is the first step in preventing falls for a senior?

 The first step in preventing falls in a patient is to assess their risk factors for falling.
 This can include factors such as their age, medical conditions, and medications they are taking.
-It's also important to assess their home environment to identify any potential hazards that could increase their risk of falling, such as poor lighting or tripping hazards.
-Based on this assessment, the patient and their healthcare provider can develop a plan to reduce their risk of falling.
+It’s also important to assess the home environment to identify any potential hazards that could increase their risk of falling, such as poor lighting or trip hazards like loosely secured carpets, or steep, narrow stairwells.
+Based on this assessment, along with the client, we can develop a plan to reduce their risk of falling.
 This may include recommendations for exercises to improve balance and strength, changes to their home environment, and the use of assistive devices.

 What are the most commonly used methods to prevent falls?